uselotus/lotus/README.md

 <!-- LICENSE -->
 ## License

-Distributed under the AGPLv3 License.
-See `LICENSE.txt` for more information.
+Distributed under the MIT License.
+See `LICENSE` for more information.

 <p align="right">(<a href="#lotus-pricing-and-billing-your-way">back to top</a>)</p>